DSL7f/DSL-Chatbot/README.md

 3. Set up your OpenRouter API key:
    - Get an API key from [OpenRouter](https://openrouter.ai/keys)
-   - Replace the placeholder in the `.env` file with your actual API key:
+   - Create a `.env` file in the project root and add your API key:
      ```
      OPENROUTER_API_KEY=your_actual_api_key_here
      ```